 Exposure to bullying and, to some extent, job strain were associated with a higher risk of first-time treatment for depression.
 In previous studies, bullying was generally the strongest psychosocial work risk factor for the onset of depression, with a more than 2-fold higher risk previously reported (Theorell et al., 2015; Mikkelsen et al., 2021).
 The association between job strain and first-time treatment for depression reported here is similar in magnitude to those reported in some analyses (Madsen et al., 2017; Mikkelsen et al., 2021) and lower than in other analyses (Madsen et al., 2017).
 The confidence intervals reported here likely overlap unity due to a low number of cases.
 Thus, the findings regarding bullying job strain are generally in line with previous studies.

 We did not find an association between low job control and first-time treatment for depression, even though this association has previously been reported (Theorell et al., 2015; Madsen et al., 2017; Mikkelsen et al., 2021).
 The point estimate reported in this study is similar to the one reported in the systematic review by Mikkelsen et al., but had wider confidence intervals (Mikkelsen et al., 2021).
 The association reported by Madsen et al. was based on more cases and longer follow-up (Madsen et al., 2017) while the summary estimate from the meta-analysis by Theorell et al. was based on the least adjusted models in the primary studies, which might not have been adequately controlled for confounding (Theorell et al., 2015).
 Thus, these discrepancies may be due to various methodological differences between this study and the previous meta-analyses.
-Also contrary to prior literature, we did not find an association between exposure to violence and threats and first-time treatment for depression (Rudkjoebing et al., 2020), nor between effort-reward imbalance and first-time treatment for depression (Rugulies et al., 2017; Siegrist & Wege, 2020; Mikkelsen et al., 2021).
+Also contrary to prior literature, we did not find an association between exposure to violence and threats and first-time treatment for depression (Rudkjoebing et al., 2020), nor between effort-reward imbalance and first-time treatment for depression (Rugulies et al., 2017; Mikkelsen et al., 2021).

 Regarding recurrent treatment, we found that exposure to bullying, a lack of collaboration and low job control were associated with recurrent treatment for depression.
 In line with our findings, a more supportive work environment at baseline was associated with a less severe life-course trajectory of depression in a US-American study of 233 working adults with depression (Heinz et al., 2018).
 However, low co-worker support was not associated with depressive symptoms after one year in a small Canadian cohort study of 583 working adults with a history of depression (Wang et al., 2012).
 Endo et al. reported that high job demands but not low job control were associated with recurrent physician-certified episodes of sickness absence due to depression among 540 Japanese employees with previous registrations of such a sickness absence episode (Endo et al., 2015).
 In contrast, we found that low job control, but not high job demands were associated with recurrent treatment for depression.
 None of the previous studies included exposure to bullying, which showed the strongest association with both first-time and recurrent treatment in the present study.